 Metastasis, Precision medicine

 Kristin Knouse received a BS in biology from Duke University in 2010 and then enrolled in the Harvard and Massachusetts Institute of Technology MD-PhD program, where she earned a PhD through the MIT Department of Biology in 2016 and an MD through the Harvard-MIT Division of Health Sciences and Technology in 2018.
 She conducted her doctoral research in the laboratory of Angelika Amon, where she developed tools to characterize large-scale somatic copy number alterations in mammalian tissues and then used diverse approaches to reveal the importance of tissue architecture for chromosome segregation fidelity in epithelia.
-In 2018, Knouse established her independent laboratory as a Whitehead Fellow at the Whitehead Institute for Biomedical Research and was honored with the NIH Director’s Early Independence Award.
+In 2018, Knouse established her laboratory as a Whitehead Fellow at the Whitehead Institute for Biomedical Research and was honored with the NIH Director’s Early Independence Award.
 In 2021, she became an assistant professor in the MIT Department of Biology and Koch Institute for Integrative Cancer Research.